David-Axel/Adexa/README.md

 Verification
 ```

-AI-assisted components can contribute to:
+The AI layer can assist with:

-* interpreting failure information,
+- interpreting failure information;
-* selecting repair strategies,
+- selecting repair strategies;
-* rewriting unsuccessful payloads,
-* generating repair candidates,
+- generating repair candidates;
-* ranking candidates,
+- ranking candidates;
-* and using previous successful cases as context.
+- using relevant previous cases.

-ADEXA does not assume that an AI-generated candidate is correct simply because it appears syntactically valid.

-**Verification is a core part of the architecture.**
+The AI layer does **not** define success by itself.

+A candidate must still pass ADEXA's execution and verification process.

 ---

-## Repair Memory
+# Repair Memory

-ADEXA includes a repair-memory mechanism that can retain information from previous successful attempts.
+ADEXA includes a repair-memory mechanism.

-The objective is to avoid treating every failure as an entirely new problem.
+The purpose is to avoid treating every failure as completely independent.

 ```text
 Attempt